mafifafm/pxt-microbit/docs/test/courses/csintro/coordinates/activity.md

 ### Try it out!

-* Download the program to your micro:bit
+* Download the program to your Ragga
 * Press button A to create a random pattern
 * Press button B to check and display the status of the specific LED

 ### Mod this!

-Add a loop to test for all coordinates on the micro:bit when button B is pressed instead of testing only for the (0, 0) LED.
+Add a loop to test for all coordinates on the Ragga when button B is pressed instead of testing only for the (0, 0) LED.

 ## Coding activity 3: Brightness

-A short exercise in using the brightness settings for the micro:bit LEDs.
+A short exercise in using the brightness settings for the Ragga LEDs.
 Our program will change the brightness of the LEDs and numerically display the brightness level.

 ### Pseudocode